 Podium and Audio Visual Equipment Tutorial

-Many locations on campus now have a standard equipment set up and are referred to as an eRoom - please click here for a complete list.
+Many locations on campus have a standard equipment set up and are referred to as an eRoom - see the complete list of rooms.
 Each eRoom contains:

 The Crestron touch panel controls all of the equipment.
-To play DVDs or CDs, please insert the disc in the Windows computer's disc drive.
+To play DVDs or CDs, please insert the disc in the podium computer's disc drive and select PC when prompted on the touch panel.

 - Data Projector

-- Internet connected Windows 7 Computer (click here for software information)
+- Internet connected Windows 7 Computer (see the list of installed software for more details)

 - Crestron Touch Panel

-- If you would like to schedule training in a specific room please email email@example.com well in advance of your event with your contact information and the room you will be using.
+If you prefer to schedule training in a specific room, please email email@example.com well in advance of your event.
+Be sure to include your contact information and the room you will be using.
 Our Room List and Details page has information the equipment installed in each room.

 Starting the Crestron Touch Panel

-Always use the Crestron Touch Panel on top of the podium to control equipment in the cabinet.
-Everything other than inserting and removing media such as discs and memory sticks must be done from the Touch Panel’s display.
+Always use the Crestron touch panel on top of the podium to control any connected Audio/Video source.
+Everything other than inserting and removing media such as discs and memory sticks must be done from the touch panel’s display.
 Manually adjusting equipment in the cabinet can cause problems or stop it from functioning altogether.

 Touch Panel Instructions

-- The projector will project an image on the classroom’s screen, and the Touch Panel will display its main control screen (picture above).
+- The projector will project an image on the classroom's screen, and a main control screen will appear on the touch panel itself:

-Exit - When done, please select Exit on the Touch Panel display, then Yes to power down the podium equipment.
+- OFF - When done, please select OFF on the Touch Panel display, then POWER OFF when prompted to power down the podium equipment.

 Use the PC as desired.